 - Obsessive-compulsive disorder (OCD)

 - Suicidal thoughts or suicide

 When it comes to effective treatments for generalized anxiety disorder, there are several options.

 Cognitive Behavioral Therapy (CBT): a type of therapy that helps you to identify, understand, challenge and change irrational thoughts and behaviors.

 CBT has been very helpful for me through the years.
 You can find a trained therapist but I also recommend “The Feeling Good Handbook,” by David D. Burns.

-There are several types of medications that doctors prescribe for GAD including antidepressants, benzodiazepines and buspirone, an anti-anxiety medication.
+Medication: there are several types of medications that doctors prescribe for GAD including antidepressants, benzodiazepines and buspirone, an anti-anxiety medication.

 Before you take medication, I recommend you ask your doctor to run a genetic test to determine which ones are right for you.

 While medication does help some people, it didn’t for me.
 I also don’t believe they’re as effective as doctors and the pharmaceutical industry pegs them out to be.